NeokingdomDAO/contracts/docs/WHITEPAPER.md

 - `GovernanceToken.sol`: mint new tokens and track the amount of tokens minted per contributor over time
 - `NeokingdomToken.sol`: wrap the newly minted Governance Tokens
 - `RedemptionController.sol`: track the amount of tokens minted per contributor over time
-- `Voting.sol`: update the total voting power of the DAO and the voting power of the new contributor
+- `Voting.sol`: update the voting power of each contributor, and the total voting power of all contributors within the DAO.

 ### Selling/exiting governance tokens